enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 ## Learning Journey summary

-* We will take a maximum of 25 people
+* We will take a maximum of 15 people
-* Registration start date -​ ​July 20th, 2022
+* Registration start date -​ ​November 1st, 2022
-* Registration last date - August 30th, 2022
+* Registration last date - March 25th, 2022
-* Dates of the learning journey - September 14-25,2022
+* Dates of the learning journey - April 18th-30th, 2023
-* No of days - 12 days.
+* No of days - 13 days.
 * How will we be traveling - We​ ​will​ ​have​ ​pre-booked​ ​cars​ ​for​ ​the​ ​travel.
 * Total Kms - We​ ​will​ ​be​ ​traveling​ ​roughly​ ​1400​ ​kms (average 2h30min per day)